Basanth08/lift-and-shift-aws/README.md

 - **rmq01.vprofile.in** → 172.31.8.126 (RabbitMQ server)

 This setup allows application components to refer to backend services by easy-to-remember DNS names instead of private IP addresses.
 If the underlying EC2 instance changes, only the DNS record needs to be updated, not every client configuration.
 This approach is a best practice for cloud-native and multi-tier deployments, improving flexibility, scalability, and maintainability.

+# Application Build and Deployment

+The final step in the deployment pipeline is building and deploying the Java application to the Tomcat server:

+1. **Build the application using Maven:**
+   - Ran `mvn install` to compile the code and generate a `.war` file in the `target/` directory.
+2. **Transfer the `.war` file to the Tomcat server:**
+   - Used `scp` to copy the `.war` file from the local machine to the Tomcat server's `/opt/tomcat9/webapps/` directory:
+     ```sh
+     scp -i ~/Downloads/vprofile-prod-key.pem /path/to/your-app.war ubuntu@<tomcat-public-ip>:/opt/tomcat9/webapps/
+     ```
+3. **Tomcat automatically deploys the `.war` file** when it is placed in the `webapps` directory.
+4. **Access the application in a browser:**
+   - Go to `http://<tomcat-public-ip>:8080/<app-name>/` (replace `<app-name>` with the name of your `.war` file, minus the `.war` extension).

+This completes the end-to-end deployment pipeline, taking your code from build to a running application in the AWS environment.

+# Storing Build Artifacts in AWS S3

+To enable centralized, cloud-based storage of build artifacts for deployment, backup, or sharing across environments, the following steps were performed:

+1. **Configured AWS CLI** with credentials, default region, and output format:
+   - Ran `aws configure` and entered the AWS Access Key ID, Secret Access Key, region (`us-east-1`), and output format (`json`).
+2. **Created an S3 bucket** for storing artifacts:
+   - Ran `aws s3 mb s3://basantth-war-artifacts` to create the bucket.
+3. **Uploaded the built `.war` file to S3:**
+   - Ran `aws s3 cp target/vprofile-v2.war s3://basantth-war-artifacts` to upload the WAR file to the bucket.

+This approach enables easy, reliable storage and retrieval of build artifacts, supporting automated deployments and multi-environment workflows in the cloud.

+# IAM Role, User, and S3 Artifact Deployment Process

+To securely manage access to AWS resources and automate artifact deployment, the following steps were performed:

+1. **Created an IAM Role for EC2:**
+   - Created a new IAM role with a trust relationship for EC2 service.
+   - Attached policies such as `AmazonS3ReadOnlyAccess` (or a custom policy with least-privilege S3 access) to allow EC2 instances to access S3 buckets for artifact download.
+   - Assigned this IAM role to the EC2 instance running Tomcat.

+2. **Created an IAM User for Artifact Management:**
+   - Created a dedicated IAM user for managing build artifacts.
+   - Attached policies such as `AmazonS3FullAccess` (or a custom policy with limited S3 permissions) to this user for uploading and managing artifacts in S3.
+   - Generated Access Key ID and Secret Access Key for this user.

+3. **Configured AWS CLI on EC2 Instance:**
+   - Ran `aws configure` on the EC2 instance.
+   - Entered the IAM user's Access Key ID, Secret Access Key, default region, and output format.
+   - Verified configuration by running `aws s3 ls` to list available S3 buckets.

+4. **Uploaded Build Artifact to S3:**
+   - Used the AWS CLI to upload the built `.war` file to the S3 bucket:
+     ```sh
+     aws s3 cp target/vprofile-v2.war s3://basantth-war-artifacts/
+     ```

+5. **Downloaded Artifact from S3 to EC2:**
+   - On the Tomcat EC2 instance, downloaded the `.war` file from S3:
+     ```sh
+     aws s3 cp s3://basantth-war-artifacts/vprofile-v2.war /tmp/
+     ```

+6. **Deployed Artifact to Tomcat:**
+   - Stopped Tomcat using the manual script:
+     ```sh
+     /opt/tomcat9/bin/shutdown.sh
+     ```
+   - Copied the WAR file to the Tomcat webapps directory as `ROOT.war`:
+     ```sh
+     cp /tmp/vprofile-v2.war /opt/tomcat9/webapps/ROOT.war
+     ```
+   - Started Tomcat:
+     ```sh
+     /opt/tomcat9/bin/startup.sh
+     ```

+This process ensures secure, auditable, and automated management of application artifacts using AWS IAM best practices and S3 as a central artifact repository.
+It also enables seamless deployment and redeployment of application builds to EC2 instances in a production environment.

+# Configuring Custom Domain with AWS Load Balancer and GoDaddy

+To route traffic from a custom domain to the AWS-hosted application, the following steps were performed:

+1. **Created an Application Load Balancer (ALB) in AWS:**
+   - Set up an ALB to distribute incoming traffic across backend EC2 instances for high availability and scalability.

+2. **Created a Target Group:**
+   - Defined a target group and registered backend EC2 instances (e.g., Tomcat servers) to receive traffic from the load balancer.

+3. **Copied the Load Balancer DNS Name:**
+   - Retrieved the DNS name of the ALB (e.g., `my-alb-1234567890.us-east-1.elb.amazonaws.com`) from the AWS console.

+4. **Updated GoDaddy Domain DNS Settings:**
+   - Logged into GoDaddy domain management.
+   - Created a DNS record:
+     - **Type:** CNAME (for subdomains like www) or A (Alias) for root domain
+     - **Name:** `www` (or `@` for root domain)
+     - **Value:** The ALB DNS name
+   - Saved the changes and waited for DNS propagation.

+5. **Tested Domain Routing:**
+   - Opened the custom domain in a browser to verify it routes traffic to the AWS application via the load balancer.

+**Result:**
+- The custom domain (e.g., `www.yourdomain.com`) now points to the AWS load balancer, enabling scalable, highly available access to the application.
+- This setup allows seamless management of backend servers and supports future scaling or failover scenarios.

+**Note:**
+- For production, it is recommended to set up an SSL certificate (via AWS ACM) and enable HTTPS on the load balancer for secure traffic.

+# Auto Scaling Group Setup for Application Servers

+To ensure high availability, scalability, and automated recovery for the application servers, the following steps were performed:

+1. **Created an Amazon Machine Image (AMI):**
+   - Generated an AMI from a fully configured and tested EC2 instance running the application stack.
+   - This AMI serves as a golden image for launching new instances with identical configuration.

+2. **Created a Launch Template:**
+   - Defined a launch template using the AMI, specifying instance type, security groups, key pair, and other required settings.
+   - The launch template standardizes instance creation and ensures consistency across all application servers.

+3. **Created an Auto Scaling Group (ASG):**
+   - Set up an Auto Scaling Group using the launch template.
+   - Configured the ASG with minimum, maximum, and desired instance counts.
+   - Attached the ASG to the Application Load Balancer for automatic registration and deregistration of instances.
+   - Enabled health checks and automatic instance replacement for fault tolerance.

+**Result:**
+The application server layer is now highly available and scalable.
+The Auto Scaling Group automatically maintains the desired number of healthy instances, replaces failed instances, and scales the environment based on demand.